 - Visitors may reside in campers overnight, but tailgate parties are prohibited after 9 p.m.

-- Fires will not be allowed.
+- Fires are not allowed.

 - Glass containers are prohibited on university property.